dshea/christmasList/README.md

 * one family on a line
 * each member seperated by a comma (no spaces)

+## extraNames.csv

+This file contains names that are in the history file, but are no longer in the drawing.
+This file must be in the current working directory.
+In the example history file adults.csv "Mike" is no longer participating in the drawing.

+* each name seperated by a comma (no spaces)

 ## history.csv

 This file has the list of previous pairings.
 The first line is used as